karn-cyber/Introduction/README.md

 <h1><img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/34376b0e-4ae2-4278-9d3d-82e8016a87d6" width="45"> About Me</h1>

-- First-year BTech student in CSE-DS with a passion for problem-solving and innovation
+- First-year BTech student in CS-AI with a passion for problem-solving and innovation
 - Frontend Developer focused on building intuitive and engaging user interfaces
 - Exploring Data Structures and Algorithms (DSA) in Python and C++ to deepen my problem-solving skills
 - 📫 Reach me at: karnneelanshu@gmail.com